Leila Berg

-Leila Berg (12 November 1917 – 17 April 2012) was an English children's author.
-She was also known as a journalist and a writer on education and children's rights.
+Leila Berg (born Leila Goller, Salford, 12 November 1917 – 17 April 2012) was an English children's author, editor and play specialist.
+She was well known as a journalist and a writer on education and children's rights.
 Berg was a recipient of the Eleanor Farjeon Award.

 Biography

 Berg was brought up in Salford, Lancashire, in a Jewish doctor's family.
 She wrote vividly about that part of her life in Flickerbook (1997), describing also later meetings in Cambridge through her older brother, particularly with Margot Heinemann and J. B. S. Haldane, whom she would reference obliquely in the early Chunky books.
 She associated with Britain's Young Communist League members at the time of the Spanish Civil War, in which she lost two lovers, and eventually joined the movement.
 Her first journalist's job was with the British communist daily the Daily Worker.

 Berg was influenced in her thinking by the psychologist Susan Isaacs.
 After working as a journalist in World War II, during which she married and started a family, she began to write children's fiction.
 She also took an interest in the progressive education advocated by A. S. Neill at Summerhill, Michael Duane of (Risinghill) and John Holt, who advocated "unschooling".

-Grittier style
+In 1968 Leila Berg convened a symposium with Michael Duane, A.S.
+Neill, John Holt and the radical Scottish educationalist Robert Mackenzie convened at Berg’s house for an informal symposium on education, in which Duane complained that teacher trainees – the “successes” of the education system – were “totally psychologically dependent on an authority", and along with Michael Duane, John Holt and A.S.
+Neill, again, Berg sat on the editorial advisory committee for the periodical Children’s Rights (launched in 1971) and contributed to a ground-breaking collection, Children’s Rights (1971).

+Author

+Leila Berg began writing in 1948 and quickly became known for her series of "Chunky" novels, about a little boy who preferred his bread in chunks, rather than slices; then for the Little Pete books which were picked up for the BBC's Listen with Mother.
+In the 1960s Berg began writing in a more realistic and gritty style, for younger children from 1968 to 1983 as part of the Nippers series which she established for Macmillan.